TheLux83/100-days-of-code/log.md

 **Thoughts:** My list view was almost "perfect".
 I just had to switch from a function call to a class call in my urls.py.
 The details view is a little bit harder to learn.
 And I had not much time today.
 Still got my hour of coding

+### Day 31: March 6, 2020

+**Today's Progress**: Finished two Katas from CodeWars.

+**Thoughts:** I thought about creating a passphrase generator script, but I couldn't concentrate enough to build a new program.
+So I solved a few katas.